Doctors Note Logo

 How ACV Supports Good Bacteria: Your Next Step for Probiotics

-Apple cider vinegar delivers acetic acid, prebiotic fibers, and polyphenols that help feed beneficial bacteria like Bifidobacterium and Lactobacillus, create a mildly acidic environment that inhibits pathogens, and enhance the survival of probiotics you ingest.
-When taken in small, diluted doses before meals using raw, unfiltered ACV “with the mother,” it can support digestion, immune function, and overall gut balance.
+Apple cider vinegar (ACV) supports gut health by delivering acetic acid, prebiotic fibers, and polyphenols that feed beneficial bacteria such as Bifidobacterium and Lactobacillus.
+It creates a mildly acidic environment that helps inhibit pathogens and improves the survival of ingested probiotics.
+For best results, use raw, unfiltered ACV "with the mother" in small, diluted doses before meals to support digestion, immune function, and overall gut balance.

 answer background